Navin Chawla: Societal contributions

-Navin Chawla is running another trust called the Lepra India Trust in Delhi which is focused on the treatment of leprosy-affected cases, almost 20,000 street cases have been attended by Lepra doctors The trust also teaches hear impaired children and children belonging to poor family.
-All conditions under the MPLAD act are scrupulously adhered too.
-Chawla provides for free services for all the children.
-He has obtained employment for many youth.
+Navin Chawla was running another trust called the Lepra India Trust in Delhi which is focused on the treatment of leprosy-affected cases.
+Almost 20,000 street cases have been attended by Lepra doctors.
+The trust also teaches hearing-impaired children and children belonging to poor families.
+All conditions under the MPLAD act are scrupulously adhered to.
+Chawla provided for free services for all the children.
+He obtained employment for many youth.

 Navin Chawla was invited on 16 February 2015 to distribute 'Smart Canes' to visually impaired students of Delhi University, during the course of the Antardhwani festival.
-An important part of the festival that mattered greatly to the cause of disability, was distribution of "smart canes" to the first batch of visually impaired students.
+An important part of the festival that mattered greatly to the cause of disability was distribution of "smart canes" to the first batch of visually impaired students.
 By June, it was hoped to distribute these canes to all those suffering from visual disability, including students and teachers alike, numbering about 200.

 Leprosy

-Chawla has endorsed Justice A. P. Shah, Chairman of the Law Commission's recent recommendation that the 117-year-old Lepers Act is highly discriminatory and must be removed from the statute book, and replaced by a more humane law that takes into account that leprosy is now fully curable.
+Chawla endorsed Justice A. P. Shah, chairman of the Law Commission's recent recommendation that the then 117-year-old Lepers Act is highly discriminatory and must be removed from the statute book, and replaced by a more humane law that takes into account that leprosy is now fully curable.
 A new law also needs to be implemented with understanding and compassion.

+Controversies

+Shah Commission

+In the 1970s the Shah Commission an independent commission headed by former Chief Justice of India Jayantilal Chhotalal Shah which investigated atrocities during the Emergency, said in its final report that Chawla was "unfit to hold any public office which demands an attitude of fair play and consideration for others."
+The Delhi High Court (Justice T. P. S. Chawla) however dismissed the report of the Shah Commission.